bitknife/Go-Shapes/deprecated/WTF-README.md

 ## Deprecation note.
 Project WTF not continued on this code-base.

-The working bits of the proto-game was refactored/renamed to Go-Shapes-Server-Client.
+The working bits of the proto-game was refactored/renamed to Go-Shapes-Client-Server.
 See new main README.md in root.

 ## Introduction
 WTF is an attempt to make an online multiplayer dungeon brawler / roguelike.